chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 ---
-title: "Advent of Code 2021: Python"
+title: "Advent of Code 2021: Python Solutions"
 published: true
 tags: python advent-code-2021
-description: "Solutions to Advent of Code 2021 in Python"
+description: "Chronicles of my advent Puzzle Problem"
 ---

 _tldr; all the solutions are in this [repo](https://github.com/chuanfuyap/adventcode/tree/main/2021) in jupyter-notebook format marked by their days_

-_updated 20-12-2021 for day 13/14's solution_
+_updated 21-12-2021: ending this on day 15_

 # It's puzzle time
 While I have been coding for many years, I have not joined the advent of code before.
 The reason for this was that I know it would be a very time consuming endeavour (and it is).
 I have done coding challenges before on [hackerrank](https://www.hackerrank.com) (though mind you, it was not geared towards employment like it is now when I did them), which was how I know how coding challenges can really take up your schedule while being fun, like any hobby would.